 We're in the last few weeks of this church year.
 Please pray as people continue to seek God's guidance regarding where to best serve in the new year.

-BBC is a warm and loving welcoming family of like-minded believers who come together to worship our amazing God.
-Since 1774 BBC has served the Blackwater community.
-While steeped in tradition we also blend in a bit of contemporary to transition to an exciting future.
+BBC is a warm and welcoming family of like-minded believers who come together to worship our amazing God.
+Since 1774 BBC has served the Blackwater community and while steeped in tradition we also blend in a bit of contemporary to transition to an exciting future.
 We'd love to have you join us!